Eligible students may be able to access a range of independent and government funding to help subsidise the cost of your training.

 If you meet the above criteria you are able to complete multiple skill sets, however you will only be able to enrol in one at a time.Learn more

-To support Queensland's Year 12 graduates to successfully transition to employment, the government is offering fee-free training in high priority qualifications.
+To support Queensland's youth to successfully transition to employment, the government is offering fee-free training in high priority qualifications.
 The training is available through a range of certificate III level vocational education and training (VET) courses as well as apprenticeships and traineeships.
 View the courses offered by TAFE Queensland or the full list of high priority qualifications is available on the Department of Employment, Small Business and Training website.

 Under this initiative the Queensland Government will cover the full cost of training for eligible qualifications.
 This means eligible students will not be required to contribute to their training fees.